Diagram spaces, diagram spectra, and spectra of units: The spectrum of units of a commutative diagram ring spectrum

 We refer to this map as the Segal map.
 Note that our $\Gamma$-spaces are often called special $\Gamma$-spaces elsewhere.
 Write $Y_n$ for $Y(\bn^+)$.
 The underlying space of a $\Gamma$-space is $Y_1$.
 In general, $\pi_0 Y_1$ an abelian monoid.
 We call a $\Gamma$-space grouplike if $\pi_0 Y_1$ is a group.

 Starting with a commutative $\bbI$-FCP X, we will construct a $\Gamma$-space $H_{\bbI} X$.
-Starting with a commutative $\cI$-FCP, we will construct two different $\Gamma$-spaces: $H_{\cI} X$ and $H_{\cI^U} X$. $H_{\cI} X$ will be used to define the spectrum of units of an orthogonal ring spectrum.
-In what follows, the homotopy colimits that define $H_{\cI} X$ are built by replacing $\cI$ with the equivalent small topological subcategory $\cI^{\ast}$, as usual (see \S\ref{Infinite loop space theory of orthogonal spectra}). $H_{\cI^U} X$ will be used to compare with the spectrum of units of an $E_{\infty}$ ring spectrum, and uses the full subcategory $\cI^U$ of $\cI$ whose objects are finite dimensional sub-inner product spaces $V \subset U$.
-Unlike $\cI$, the category $\cI^U$ is an $\sL$-category (\ref{Topological Categories and the Bar Construction}.6), which will allow the comparison with the $\sL$-space $\colim_{\cJ} X$.
-However, $\cI^U$ is \emph{not} symmetric monoidal, so we will never consider $\cI^U$-spaces of $\cI^U$-FCPs.
+Starting with a commutative $\cI$-FCP, we will construct two different $\Gamma$-spaces: $H_{\cI} X$ and $H_{\cI(U)} X$. $H_{\cI} X$ will be used to define the spectrum of units of an orthogonal ring spectrum. $H_{\cI(U)} X$ will be used to compare with the spectrum of units of an $E_{\infty}$ ring spectrum, and uses the full subcategory $\cI(U)$ of $\cI$ whose objects are finite dimensional sub-inner product spaces $V \subset U$.
+Unlike $\cI$, the category $\cI(U)$ is an $\sL$-category (\ref{Topological Categories and the Bar Construction}.6), which will allow the comparison with the $\sL$-space $\colim_{\cJ} X$.
+However, $\cI(U)$ is \emph{not} symmetric monoidal, so we will never consider $\cI(U)$-spaces or $\cI(U)$-FCPs.
+In what follows, the homotopy colimits that define $H_{\cI} X$ are built by replacing $\cI$ with the equivalent small topological subcategory $\cI^{\dagger}$, as usual (see \S\ref{Infinite loop space theory of orthogonal spectra}).
+We break from our usual convention, and explicitly write $\cI^{\dagger}$ where it appears in this construction.

-\begin{construction} Let $\sD$ denote $\bbI$, $\cI^{\ast}$ or $\cI^U$.
-We construct a functor $X \longmapsto H_{\sD} X$ from commutative $\bbI$-FCPs (for $\sD = \bbI$) or $\cI$-FCPs (for $\sD = \cI^{\ast}, \cI^U$) to $\Gamma$-spaces as follows.
+\begin{construction} Let $\sD$ denote $\bbI$, $\cI^{\dagger}$ or $\cI(U)$.
+We construct a functor $X \longmapsto H_{\sD} X$ from commutative $\bbI$-FCPs (for $\sD = \bbI$) or $\cI$-FCPs (for $\sD = \cI^{\dagger}, \cI(U)$) to $\Gamma$-spaces as follows.
 Let $\sP(\bn^{+})$ be the poset of subsets $A \subset \bn^{+} = \{0, 1, \dotsc, n\}$ that do \emph{not} contain $0$.
 Let $\sD(\bn^{+})$ be the category of functors $\theta \colon \sP(\bn^{+}) \arr \sD$ such that for every pair of subsets $A, B \in \sP(\bn^{+})$ with $A \cap B = \emptyset$, the diagram induced by the inclusions $A \arr A \cup B$ and $B \arr A \cup B$